pedrorgo/python-snaps-with-snapcraft/mqttping/README.md

 ## Installation

-There are three ways to get `mqttstat`:
+There are three ways to get `mqttping`:

 ## Usage